nkleck/CyberStakes2020/Forensics/250_Sharing_is_Caring/README.md

 * [strings](https://linux.die.net/man/1/strings)
 * [secret-sharing](https://github.com/blockstack/secret-sharing)

+This challenge is no longer available, but we should be able to recreate it from my notes and the files.tgz.

 Lets start by opening our archive.
 It extracts 4  png files in images directory
 ```
 $ tar xzvf files.tgz